nspcc-dev/neofs-oauthz/README.md

-# neofs-send-authz
+# neofs-oauthz
-neofs-send-authz is backend which allows to login to NeoFS network via Google or Github OAuth 2.0.
+neofs-oauthz is backend which allows to login to NeoFS network via Google or Github OAuth 2.0.

 ## Installation
 1. To build the binary run the following command: